shippingfandom/Wyvern/README.md

 print(cast<number>(a));
 ```

-### Compilation crash when trying to compile a function with a parameter of no kind
+### Compilation crash when trying to compile a function with an untyped parameter
 If you attempt to compile something like this
 ```rust
 fn Print(message) {